awto/effectfuljs/packages/vscode-debugger/README.md

 If the custom configuration is used the `"timeTravel:true"` must be also passed to the babel's plugin.
 The property values should be the same in both babel options and `launch.config`.

 The time-traveling trace is stored in `EDBG.journal` object, and it can be changed and analyzed without any getter/setter.
-Its type is described in `interface Journal` in [state.ts](../debugger/src/state.ts).
+Its type is described in [interface Journal](../debugger/api/interfaces/_state_.journal.md).

 For example, to disable traveling through the trace and just make the program to run from the current point, run `EDBG.journal.future = null` in "Debug Console" tab or in some of your scripts.

 There are a lot of more advanced usages, for example, comparing different runs of the same code, for example, failed test run with some last successful run.

 The journal object is stored and restored by `EDBG.capture`/`EDBG.restore` functions.
 If the goal is only post-mortem debugging we can safely ignore all the warnings about non-serializable values.
 But if we want to resurrect it from some point all of them must be fixed.
-If you pass `true` to `EDBG.capture` it won't output any warnings.
+If you pass `{warnIgnored:false}` to `EDBG.capture` it won't output any warnings.

 By default, it tracks only local variables, properties, and DOM changes.
 If something is changed in something external (e.g. DB, file, native module, etc) it won't be tracked and changed, though, we'll still be able to travel through the program except resetting won't work for DBs.